rbiegacz/Udacity-CarND/CarND-Behavioral-Cloning-P3-master/project_writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 274).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 282).

 #### 4. Training Process

+Data set used for training the model consists of 48216 images.
 During the process of training data I tried to avoid overfitting via

-- splitting data set into training and validation sets (model.py: lines 279-280)
+- splitting data set into training and validation sets (model.py: lines 279-280) - 80% of the dataset is used for training (38572), 20% is used for validation (9644).

 - using Dropout layer in Neural Network architecture (model.py: lines 195)

 I finally randomly shuffled the data set and put Y% of the data into a validation set (model.py: line 56 in generator(...) function).

+Training was done using batches of size 192 images per batch and 201 batches within one epoch.

 The console output from the training sessions is presented below: